Click2Cloud/openshift-dotnet-installer/README.md

 ----------------------

 Open a Visual Studio 2013 Command Prompt and run `build.bat` from the root of the repository.

-And run the `powershell -file package.ps1 package` to build the winnode installer.
+Then run the `powershell -file package.ps1 package` from command prompt to build the winnode installer.